Systoles in translation surfaces: Maximal systole

 \section{Maximal systole}

 We recall that the systole $\mathrm{Sys}(S)$ of a translation surface $S$ is the length of the shortest saddle connection of $S$.
 The aim of this section is to prove Theorem~\ref{th:max:sys} which characterizes translation surfaces of area one with maximal systole.
-One key tool are Delaunay triangulations.
+One key tool is Delaunay triangulation.

 Let $S$ be a translation surface.
 A \textit{Delaunay triangulation} $S$ is a triangulation of $S$ such that the vertices are singularities, the 1-cells (the sides of the triangles) are saddle connections and, for a 2-cell (triangle) $T$ of the triangulation, the circumcircle of any representative $\tilde T$ of the universal covering does not have any singularity in its interior.